loveencounterflow/hollerith/README.md

 * **`[—]`** Allow composite VDXs, especially allow high-capacity encoder for first index, low-capacity encoder for trailing digits (as those are used for revisions)
+  * a typical setup would have a cardinals-only codec allowing big positive line numbers in the first position; since cardinals-only codecs start at zero, insertions before the first line are still possible, line number zero being used for anything going to the top of a document

 ## Is Done